 Nubia revealed Smartphone/watch, the Nubia Alpha, but do we really need it?

-However, there is a reason why Apple and Samsung aren’t interested.
-First of all there is the obvious question, more screen equals to less battery life, a completely redesign of the UI, and more heat emission.
+However, there is a reason why Apple and Samsung aren’t interested in.
+First of all, there is the obvious question, more screen equals to less battery life, a complete redesign of the UI, and more heat emission.
 The placement of the camera requires a contortionist’s skill to take a photo without taking the watch off, and watching a movie on the 45:9 screen is just a nightmare.

 The design looks a little awkward and clunky.
 It reminds us of the pre-smartphone era when Chinese manufacturers loaded the phone with gimmicks and horrible UX.

 Nevertheless, it is an interesting attempt to make something different from what we have.

 Nubia said they will make the Nubia Alpha available in April for about $510

 This year, we have seen release after release of really expansive smartphones, and LG’s two new phones are among them.